awesto/django-shop/docs/reference/cascade-plugins.rst

 ====

 The **CartPlugin** has four different rendering options: Editable, Static, Summary and Watch-List.
-Refer to the :ref:`cart-cascade-plugin` for details.
+Refer to the :ref:`reference/cart-cascade-plugin` for details.

 Checkout Forms